khaitran22/DM2D/README.md

 # DM2T
-This repository contains the source code and dataset for the paper: **Improving Traffic Load Prediction with Multi-modality: A Case Study of Brisbane**
+This repository contains the source code and dataset for the paper: ***"Improving Traffic Load Prediction with Multi-modality: A Case Study of Brisbane"***

 ## Dataset
 Datasets used for developing models are provided under `/dataset`.